Which monarch made the first royal Christmas broadcast?

 George V was initially uncertain about using the relatively untested medium of radio.
 He was persuaded to do so following a visit to the BBC and a discussion with prime minister Ramsay MacDonald who sold the idea of the Christmas broadcast as a tool to help the monarchy maintain unity within the empire.

-Where did he make the broadcast?
+Where did King George V make the first Christmas broadcast?

 In a small room in Sandringham House, connected by telephone lines to Broadcasting House.
 The king was highly nervous – he was reported as saying that the prospect of making the broadcast ruined his Christmas.
 The table at which he sat was covered with thick cloth to muffle the rustling of the papers held in his trembling hands.